woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 title: Self-documenting is a myth, and how to make your code self-documenting
 author: woubuc
 description: >
-  Self-documenting code is often presented as an utopia where you don't need to write comments.
+  Self-documenting code is often presented as a programmer's utopia where you don't need to write comments.
 But code can never be entirely self-documenting.
 Here are some tips on how to clean up your code and write less comments without losing sight of the big picture.

 published: false
 date: 2019-07-29